ColorfulCow/security-guide-for-developers/README.md

 # Add to Security Guide for Developers
-# if there is something wrong, Welcome to pull requests, thx
+# If there is something wrong, welcome to pull requests, thx!
 ## A practical security guide for web developers
 ### The intended audience